prividentity/PrivateIdentity-Oldd/Known-Processing-Issues.md

 ## Face Recognition
-* Must be combined with voice and/or fingerprint recognition to distinguish between identical twins and
+* Must be combined with voice and/or fingerprint recognition to distinguish between identical twins
 * Recognizes children but is only been tested using adult images due to policy restrictions

 ## Voice Recognition